Pazabal/devops-exercises/README.md

-# Notas DevOps + AI
+# DevOps + AI Notes

-Espacio para practicar DevOps (K8s, Terraform, Vault, Ansible, Istio, Azure) y AI (LLM, RAG).
+A repo to practice DevOps (K8s, Terraform, Vault, Ansible, Istio, Azure) and AI (LLMs, RAG).

-Divido ejercicios por niveles:

-- Básico para arrancar
-- Intermedio para mezclar herramientas
+## I organize exercises by levels:

+- Basic – to get started

+- Intermediate – to combine tools and workflows

-- Avanzado para desafíos DevOps + AI
+- Advanced – real challenges mixing DevOps + AI

-Cada ejercicio tiene pasos, archivos y espacio para mis notas y errores.

-Aprendo infra en AWS y Azure, seguridad, automatización, y cómo usar LLM/RAG para mejorar flujos.

-**Tips:** 30 min/día, documentar errores, buscar constancia, no perfección.

-Links útiles en el README.
-Necesitas ayuda?
-Acá estoy.
-Se aprende mejor enseñando.
+Each exercise includes clear steps, example files, and a place for my own notes and mistakes.

+I'm learning cloud infrastructure on AWS and Azure, automation, security, and how to use LLMs and RAG to improve real workflows.

+## Tips:
+- 30 min/day is enough

+- Document every error

+- Focus on consistency, not perfection

+Useful links are in the README.
+Need help?
+Just reach out.
+Teaching is the best way to learn.

 ---